Estimation #

 - More formally, one can test for white noise with the Ljung-Box portmanteau test.
 This test considers the dimension of the models (the number of parameters), and tests whether correlations are 0 at all lags, and displays

--values.
-High -values mean we cannot reject the (null) hypothesis of white noise (which is what we want).
+\(p\)-values.
+High\(p\)-values mean we cannot reject the (null) hypothesis of white noise (which is what we want).

-In Base R , those three diagnostics are output when running the R function tsdiag(fit)
+In Base R , those three diagnostics are output when running the R function tsdiag(fit) where fit is where we stored our estimation from the function arima (but this function has errors!).

-Better still, use the fitting function sarima(rec,2,0,0)
+Better still, use the fitting function sarima(rec,2,0,0) of astsa.

 tsdiag(rec.arima0)